crmne/paolino.me/_posts/2026-04-21-solid-queue-doesnt-need-a-thread-per-job.md

 The CPU row is the control.
 Fibers don't help computation, and the number confirms it: essentially flat.
 That's how you know the I/O gains are real and not measurement noise.

-The table above shows the best runs.
-Here's the full picture across all configurations.
-Some configurations favor threads for synthetic workloads, but the median (black dot) tilts fiber for every I/O workload, and the real RubyLLM Stream scenario always favors fiber:
+That table shows the best runs.
+Here's the full spread.
+Some configurations favor threads for synthetic workloads, but look at the medians: fiber wins every I/O workload, and RubyLLM Stream always favors fiber:

 ![Solid Queue fiber over thread throughput ranges across all workloads.](/images/solid-queue-throughput-fiber-vs-thread.png)

 ## Thread mode hit the wall

-The headline benchmarks cap total concurrency at 60 to keep the comparison fair.
-I wanted to see what happens when you push past that, so I ran a stress suite: 25 to 200 concurrent jobs per worker, with 2 and 6 worker processes.
+Those benchmarks cap concurrency at 60.
+I wanted to see what breaks when you push past that, so I ran a stress suite: 25 to 200 concurrent jobs, 2 and 6 worker processes.

-Remember the database math from earlier: thread mode needs `threads + 2` connections per process, fiber mode needs 3.
-Here's what that means in practice for thread mode:
+Remember the connection math.
+Threads need `threads + 2` per process.
+Fibers need 3.
+Here's what happens to thread mode:

 | Concurrent jobs | Processes | DB pool (per process) | Total connections | Result |
 |---|---|---|---|---|